biosimulations/biosimulations/docs/src/users/viewing-projects.md

 ## Reusing projects

-### Creating and executing variants of simulations with runBioSimulations
+### Creating and executing variants of simulations with BioSimulations

-In addition to this full-featured web application, [runBioSimulations](https://run.biosimulations.org) provides a simpler web application and REST API for executing simulations. runBioSimulations simply enables users to execute COMBINE/OMEX archives using a variety of simulation tools and generate time series plots of their results. runBioSimulations does not require an account.
+[BioSimulations](https://biosimulations.org) also provides a web application and REST API for executing simulations.
+BioSimulations simply enables users to execute COMBINE/OMEX archives using a variety of simulation tools and generate time series plots of their results.
+BioSimulations does not require an account.

 ### Downloading projects and executing them with your own computers